vinodg-dotcom/PhonePe-Pulse-Dashboard/README.md

 - Users need an **interactive dashboard** to explore trends, compare states, and analyze patterns

 ### Solution
-This application provides a **one-click ETL pipeline** and a **real-time analytics dashboard** with 7+ chart types, interactive filters, and an India map visualization.
+A **one-click ETL pipeline** and a **real-time analytics dashboard** with an India map, interactive filters, and multiple visualization types.

 ---